Eugene Robinson (American football): Green Bay Packers

-After the 1995 season, Robinson signed with the Packers.
+On June 27, 1996, the Seattle Seahawks traded Robinson to the Green Bay Packers in exchange for defensive end Matt LaBounty.
+Plans for the Seahawks trading Robinson had been rumoured got some time after he allegedly refused to agree to take a 75% pay cut for the upcoming season, from $1.2 million to $300,000.
+He became expendable after the Seahawks signed free agent Darryl Williams.

 That year, he recorded 55 tackles and led Green Bay with eight interceptions.
 After the 1996 season, the Packers went on to win Super Bowl XXXI 35–21, over his hometown team, the New England Patriots, earning Robinson a championship ring.
 Then again, after the 1997 season, Robinson and the Packers went to Super Bowl XXXII, however they lost 31–24, to the Denver Broncos.
 With his team trailing 24–17 in the third quarter, Robinson intercepted a pass from Broncos quarterback John Elway in the end zone, preventing Denver from building a bigger lead and setting up a touchdown on Green Bay's ensuing drive to tie the game.
 He also recorded an interception of Steve Young that set up a touchdown in the Packers 23–10 win over the San Francisco 49ers in the NFC title game two weeks prior.